Causes of liver failure are numerous. The liver’s failure to perform its normal role can have devastating or fatal consequences.

 Chronic liver failure refers to a gradual loss of liver function and is usually characterized by the presence of widespread cirrhosis.

-Limitations of Currently Available Treatment Options for Acute Liver Failure
+Limitations of Currently Available Treatment Options for Acute Forms of Liver Failure

-Given the liver’s complexity, there are no simple or widely effective medical solutions to acute liver failure.
-The only long-term cure for acute liver failure is surgical transplantation.
+Given the liver’s complexity, there are no simple or widely effective medical solutions to acute forms of liver failure.
+The only long-term cure for acute forms of liver failure is surgical transplantation.